 Datasets are making marketing and advertising more personal for these prospective customers.
 Ads can be targeted to those who have visited estate agents or personalized based on regular behavioral patterns.
 All allowing the real estate company to engage with a new audience in a personalized way.

 This behavioral data can also be used to create a more engaging search process – where results are tailored to the user.
-This extends through to any consultation process, with the rise of chatbots and automation solutions requiring powerful data to be more productive.
+This extends through to any consultation process, with the rise of chatbots, such as WhatsApp Chatbot and automation solutions requiring powerful data to be more productive.